GuillaumeGermain/CNN/README.md

 This leads to a wider range of pictures and reduces overfitting.
 The test dataset is also augmented with the same technique.

-In practice, with a standard batch_size of 32, the data generator produced 32 new variations out of each original picture.
+In practice, with a standard batch_size of 32, the data generator produces new variations out of each original picture, 32 at once.
-This lead to 256000 pictures to train the model, and was for my CPU a bit heavy.
+Increasing this batch_size normally leads to a faster performance up to a certain limit.
+On my CPU and RAM, it was faster with a batch_size of 16 than 32.
-It took 25 minutes per epoch (1 pass through the data).
+Overall, it took 25 minutes per epoch (1 pass through the data).
 For that reason, I saved the network parameters weights to conveniently load them again and continue the training later.

 That happened to be convenient to transfer weights into new versions of the network.